jikurata/events/README.md

 ## Version Log
 ---
+**v2.3.2**
+- Implemented *isEnabled* property for EventEmitter.
+When isEnabled is falsy, EventEmitter will suppress all emits.
+Registering and unregistering events will still occur regardless of this setting.

 **v2.3.1**
 - An issue where certain EventEmitter methods would throw an error when passed an invalid event name has been fixed.